Prasoon-millennial/prasoon.github.io/_posts/2025-07-31-diffsbdd-structure-based-drug-design.md

 However, a fundamental limitation remains: scalability on general geometries.

 Standard Transformers compute attention across all pairs of input points, leading to quadratic complexity 𝑂(𝑁^2).
-For fine-resolution meshes containing tens of thousands of nodes—as commonly encountered in industrial-scale simulations—this quickly becomes infeasible in terms of memory and runtime<a href="#ref-1" title="Wu et al. (2024) Transolver">[1]</a>.
+For fine-resolution meshes containing tens of thousands of nodes,as commonly encountered in industrial-scale simulations,this quickly becomes infeasible in terms of memory and runtime<a href="#ref-1" title="Wu et al. (2024) Transolver">[1]</a>.
 Additionally, mesh points themselves are discretization artifacts; they do not directly correspond to intrinsic physical states.
 Treating them as independent tokens may limit generalization across different mesh resolutions and topologies.

 This is precisely the gap that Transolver seeks to address<a href="#ref-1" title="Wu et al. (2024) Transolver">[1]</a>.